Careers360 Logo

 (a) Dicot plants having taproots have some similarities that include the seeds having two cotyledons and reticulate venation found in leaves.

-(b) Group B, having Monocot seed and fibrous roots have one cotyledon in their seeds and leaves are having parallel venation.
+(b) Group B, having Monocot seeds and fibrous roots, has one cotyledon in their seeds and leaves have parallel venation.

 Question 10.
 Observe the labeled part of a duck in the picture given below.
 What differences do you observe in the feet of the duck compared to the other birds?
 Which activity would the duck be able to perform using this part?